SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 	self shouldBeImplemented
 ```

 The message `shouldBeImplemented` is just a method to raise a specific error.
-So that the debugger reopens and that you can redefine the method.
+So that the debugger reopens and you can redefine the method.

 ![The system defined a generic method and restarted the execution: it is now waiting for a definition.](figures/NXTDD10.png width=55&label=genericMethodDefined)